nathaneltitane/pixtrm/README.md

 - Adjustable width and height in characters, pixels, or percentages
 - Stretch or preserve aspect ratio control
 - Optional filename display after render
-- MIME-type and format hinting (--type) for disambiguation
+- MIME-type and format hinting ('-t' / '--type') for disambiguation
 - Compatible with tmux and screen multiplexers
 - Uses [frobulator](https://github.com/nathaneltitane/frobulator) for logging, progress, and error handling